Minimal Programming Projects

 - Block painter

-- This miniature tool draws blocks on the page according to the URL parameters.
-When no parameters are sent, it shows an editor.
-I actually have a GitHub repository for this one, which includes some instructions for the editor as well as some example drawings.
-And here are a few more drawings:
+- This miniature tool draws blocks on the page according to what's in the URL query.
+When no query is sent, it shows an editor.
+I actually have a GitLab repository for this one, which includes some instructions and examples.
+Here are the examples:

 - This 14-line poem by Percy Bysshe Shelley takes up over 600 bytes just by itself.